Did you know? All Video & Audio API plans include a $100 free usage credit each month so you can build and test risk-free. View Plans ->

 • Call controls

-Stream React Video SDK ships with several React components to make this easy.
-You can customize the components with theming, arguments and swapping parts of them.
-This is convenient if you want to quickly build a production ready calling experience for you app. (and if you need more flexibility, many customers use the above low level approach to build a UI from scratch).
+Stream's React Video SDK ships with several React components to make this easy.
+We can customize the components with theming, arguments and swapping parts of them.
+This is convenient if we want to quickly build a production ready calling experience for our app (and if you need more flexibility, many customers use the above low level approach to build a UI from scratch).

 To render a full calling UI, we'll leverage the SpeakerLayout component for arranging the video elements, and the CallControls component for rendering the call controls.
 Also, we are going to introduce a minimalistic CSS file to make the UI look a bit nicer.